 Three years after the formation of Transparency International, the World Bank joined the battle to stem official corruption.
-In 1996, James D Wolfensohn, then president of the World Bank, announced at the annual meetings of the World Bank and the International Monetary Fund (IMF) that the international community had to deal with 'the cancer of corruption'.
+In 1996, James D Wolfensohn, then president of the World Bank, announced at the annual meetings of the World Bank and the International Monetary Fund that the international community had to deal with 'the cancer of corruption'.
 Since then, the World Bank has launched more than 600 programmes designed to curb corruption globally and within its own projects.
 These programmes, which have proved controversial and have encountered opposition from various World Bank member states, include debarring consultants and contractors that engage in corruption in connection with World Bank-funded projects.
 Since 1999, the World Bank has debarred or otherwise sanctioned more than 900 firms and individuals for fraud and corruption, and referrals from the Integrity Vice Presidency (INT) about findings of fraud or corruption to national authorities for prosecution have resulted in more than 60 criminal convictions.

-In 2017, the World Bank announced that during the fiscal year ending 30 June 2017, it debarred or otherwise sanctioned 59 firms and individuals for wrongdoing under its Voluntary Disclosure Programme (VDP), including several high-profile negotiated resolution agreements in which companies acknowledged misconduct related to a number of World Bank-financed projects and cooperated with authorities from numerous countries to quickly address corruption identified during ongoing World Bank investigations.
+In 2018, the World Bank announced that during the fiscal year ending 30 June 2018, it debarred or otherwise sanctioned 78 firms and individuals for wrongdoing under its Voluntary Disclosure Programme (VDP), including several high-profile negotiated resolution agreements in which companies acknowledged misconduct related to a number of World Bank-financed projects and cooperated with authorities from numerous countries to quickly address corruption identified during ongoing World Bank investigations.
 The World Bank maintains a list of firms and individuals it has debarred for fraud and corruption on its website and, in an effort to increase the transparency and accountability of its sanctions process, it recently began publishing the full text of sanction decisions issued by its Sanctions Board.
 As part of the World Bank's effort to curb corruption, the Integrity Compliance Office also works to strengthen anti-corruption initiatives in companies of all sizes, including assisting debarred companies to develop suitable compliance programmes and fulfil other conditions of their sanctions.

 In July 2004 and August 2006, the World Bank instituted a series of reforms that established a two-tier administrative sanctions process that involves a first level of review by a chief suspension and debarment officer, followed by a second level review by the World Bank Group's Sanctions Board in cases where the sanctions are contested.
-In August 2006, the World Bank also established the VDP that allows firms and individuals which have engaged in misconduct - such as fraud, corruption, collusion or coercion - to avoid public debarment by disclosing all past misconduct, adopting a compliance programme, retaining a compliance monitor and ceasing all corrupt practices.
+In August 2006, the World Bank also established the VDP that allows firms and individuals that have engaged in misconduct - such as fraud, corruption, collusion or coercion - to avoid public debarment by disclosing all past misconduct, adopting a compliance programme, retaining a compliance monitor and ceasing all corrupt practices.
 The World Bank's Department of Institutional Integrity administers the VDP, which was developed in a two-year pilot programme.
-In mid-2015, the World Bank's Office of Suspension and Debarment (OSD) published a report containing case processing and other performance metrics related to 368 sanctions imposed on firms and individuals involved in World Bank-financed projects from 2007 to 30 June 2015 (not including crossdebarments or sanctioned affiliates).
+In late-2017, the World Bank's Office of Suspension and Debarment (OSD) published an addendum to its landmark 2015 report on World Bank enforcement activity.
+The addendum contains case processing and other performance metrics related to 489 sanctions imposed on firms and individuals involved in World Bank-financed projects from 2007 to 30 June 2017 (not including cross-debarments or sanctioned affiliates).
 Per the OSD report, most of these sanctions resulted in debarments.